Overview of Quantum Physics and Electronics Research

 Physical Science Laboratory

-@Our research in the fields of quantum physics and electronics, which is based on semiconductor nano-structures fabricated by high-quality semiconductor crystal growth and advanced device fabrication techniques, focuses on quantum electronic state control, carrier interactions and wide-bandgap semiconductor physics.
+Our research in the fields of quantum physics and electronics, which is based on semiconductor nano-structures fabricated by high-quality semiconductor crystal growth and advanced device fabrication techniques, focuses on quantum electronic state control, carrier interactions and wide-bandgap semiconductor physics.
 Our aim is the development of innovative semiconductor devices.
-Quantum Solid State Physics Research Group and Wide-Bandgap Semiconductor Research Group are working in the following areas.
+The Quantum Solid State Physics Research Group and the Wide-Bandgap Semiconductor Research Group are working in the following areas.

 Quantum Solid State Physics Research Group

-(P) Carrier interactions in low-dimensional semiconductor heterostructures (carrier inter-actions in bilayer systems, interactions between nuclear-spin and conduction electrons).
-(Q) Quantum electronic state control in quantum dot systems (spin control & carrier dynamics of quantum dots, fundamental properties of solid-state quantum computers).
-(R) Semiconductor nano-mechanical systems (fabrication and characterization) and nano-probing (direct nano-scale imaging of electronic states by low-temperature STM).
+(1) Carrier interactions in low-dimensional semiconductor heterostructures (two dimensional carrier transport and correlation effects in high-mobility semiconductors, carrier interactions in bilayer (electron-electron and electron-hole) systems, and interactions between nuclear-spin and conduction electrons in semiconductors).
+(2) Quantum electronic state control in quantum dot systems (electronic properties of vertical and lateral semiconductor quantum dots (artificial atoms and molecules), spin control in quantum dots, carrier dynamics of quantum dots, and fundamental properties of solid-state quantum computers using artificial molecules).
+(3) Semiconductor nano-mechanical systems (fabrication of nano-mechanical structures and their characterization) and nano-probing (direct nano-scale imaging of electronic states by low-temperature scanning-tunneling-microscopy (STM) technique).

 Wide-Bandgap Semiconductor Research Group